dkarchive/DKAuthenticationViewController/README.md

 # Demo

-DKAuthenticationViewController includes a demo project.
+- DKAuthenticationViewController includes a demo project.
+- DKAuthenticationViewController is used in [DKParseAuth](https://github.com/dkhamsing/DKParseAuth).

 # Dependencies